 If you fail to pay at least the minimum payment by the due date on your statement:

 Withdrawing from the agreement You have the right to withdraw from this agreement without giving a reason.
 Your right to do this starts on the day after the day the agreement is made (or the date we confirm your credit limit, if later) and continues for 14 days (the 'withdrawal period').
 To withdraw, you must notify us that you intend to do so within the withdrawal period.
 You can do this by telephoning us on 0161 386 2226, by email at email@example.com or by posting notice of your withdrawal to: Financial Services, J D Williams & Company Ltd, 40 Lever Street, Manchester, M1 1BB.
 If you withdraw, you must repay any credit you used to buy goods and services from us without delay and no later than 30 days after giving us notice of withdrawal.

 Difficulty paying If you have difficulty making payments, you should contact us as soon as possible to discuss whether an alternative payment arrangement could be put in place to help you manage your repayments.

 How we use your payments We apply the payments we receive in the following order:

-We are supervised under the Consumer Credit Act 1974 by the Financial Conduct Authority of 12 Endeavour Square, London, E20 1JN.
-(Authorisation No: 311618) JD Williams & Company Limited, registered office, Griffin House, 40 Lever Street, Manchester M60 6ES.
+Our authorisation We are supervised under the Consumer Credit Act 1974 by the Financial Conduct Authority of 12 Endeavour Square, London, E20 1JN.
+(Authorisation No: 311618).
+J D Williams & Company Limited, registered office: Griffin House, 40 Lever Street, Manchester, M60 6ES.
 Registered in England No.178367.
-JD Williams & Company Limited is authorised and regulated by the Financial Conduct Authority and can be found on the Financial Services Register.
+J D Williams & Company Limited is authorised and regulated by the Financial Conduct Authority.

 YOU MAY PRINT OUT AND KEEP A PERMANENT COPY OF THESE TERMS AND CONDITIONS FOR YOUR REFERENCE BY CLICKING HERE